kdelwat/NgujariGrammar/src/content/syntax.md

 The alignment of Ngujari depends on whether the noun in question is an animate pronoun or not.
-For clauses with exclusively animate pronouns, the alignment is nominative-accusative, but otherwise it is ergative-nominative (i.e. the transitive patient and intransitive object are marked nominative and the transitive agent is marked ergative).
+For clauses with exclusively animate pronouns, the alignment is nominative-accusative[^1], but otherwise it is ergative-nominative (i.e. the transitive patient and intransitive object are marked nominative and the transitive agent is marked ergative).
 This system applies only to intransitive and transitive verbs.
 For higher valencies, formed through [valencemod], the extra arguments are assigned cases semantically.

+[^1]: Except, of course, sometimes.
+This is a footnote.

 # Clauses